aukspot/dles/README.md

 - [Spongedle](https://spongedle.onrender.com) - Guess the episode from Spongebob Squarepants based on the screenshots.
 - [The Daily Burgle](https://www.thedailyburgle.app) - Burgle the vault by guessing movies whose plot descriptions contain words from the vault!
 By CineNerdle.
 - [TV Circuit](https://www.wfhgames.com/tv-circuit) - Connect the two TV actors in the fewest links possible.
+- [Whodle](https://whodle.dixonary.co.uk) - Guess the Doctor Who episode based on the frames, audio, or transcripts.

 ### Music (33)